G1 Therapeutics Provides First Quarter 2023 Financial Results and Operational Highlights

 - Management to Host Webcast and Conference Call today at 8:30 AM ET -

-RESEARCH TRIANGLE PARK, N.C., May 03, 2023 (GLOBE NEWSWIRE) -- G1 Therapeutics, Inc. (Nasdaq: GTHX), a commercial-stage oncology company, today provided a corporate and financial update for the first quarter ended March 31, 2023.
+RESEARCH TRIANGLE PARK, N.C., May 03, 2023 (GLOBE NEWSWIRE) -- G1 Therapeutics, Inc. GTHX, a commercial-stage oncology company, today provided a corporate and financial update for the first quarter ended March 31, 2023.

 "Since the start of 2023, we've focused efforts on our three core priorities of driving significant growth in sales of COSELA, executing on our four ongoing clinical trials of trilaciclib, and efficiently managing our cash runway through each of our data readouts," said Jack Bailey, Chief Executive Officer of G1 Therapeutics.
 "We made good progress on all fronts during the first quarter of this year.
 The commercial team executed well, driving net COSELA sales growth of 18% quarter-over-quarter, and vial volume growth of 21%, as we work towards our guidance of between $50 million and $60 million in product revenue this year.
 Regarding the clinical pipeline, we've continued to move each of our trials forward, including our two Phase 2 trials in TNBC from which data are expected later this quarter, followed by results from our pivotal Phase 3 trial in TNBC which are now expected in the first quarter of next year."